Compassionate Community Care can help.

 - Care planning

 - Conflict resolution

 - Pain and symptom management review and advice

 If you are facing an end-of-life journey or need support with care for a chronic illness, CCC can help in a number of ways.
 We can review your existing care plan to offer suggestions, alternatives, complimentary therapies, and/or provide reassurance that the best plan of care is already being provided.
-We can also develop a new care plan should you wish to become a client of CCC, with our own Detailed Plan of Care.

-If you find yourself questioning the medical treatment or personal care that is being offered, you have concerns about end-of-life issues, and/or there is conflict among the decision makers and family members of your loved one, we can provide advice and support.
-CCC will review the information and the overall care plan then offer advice and changes required to meet the needs of the family, caregivers and the person receiving care.
+If you find yourself questioning the medical treatment or personal care that is being offered, have concerns about end-of-life issues, and/or there is conflict among the decision makers and family members of your loved one, we can provide advice and support.
+CCC will review the information and the overall care plan then offer advice and changes required to meet the needs of the family, caregiver(s) and the person receiving care.